utaschulz1/weather_script/weather_response.md

 ## Weather Details

-The temperature in Lisbon, Portugal is 20.2°C.
-It is currently Clear sky,
-with a wind speed of 18.2m/s.
+The temperature in Potsdam, Germany is 14.4°C. It is currently Overcast, with a wind speed of 15.7 m/s.

 ## Suggested Outfit

-Wear lightweight layers, such as a t-shirt and a light jacket or windbreaker for wind protection.
-Opt for comfortable pants or jeans.
-Secure any loose accessories and consider sunglasses for the clear sky.
+Opt for a light jacket or sweater.
+Include a windbreaker and closed-toe shoes.
+Don't forget an umbrella.